AvaneeshYajurvedi/OverTheWire-Natas-Writeups/Natas_Level_0.md

 ---

 ## Objective
- The Webpage Stated That The Password To The Next Level Was On The WebPage Itself
+To Find The Password To The Next Level

 ---